V-Dem: Global Standards, Local Knowledge

 Varieties of Democracy (V-Dem) is a new approach to conceptualizing and measuring democracy.
 We provide a multidimensional and disaggregated dataset that reflects the complexity of the concept of democracy as a system of rule that goes beyond the simple presence of elections.
 The V-Dem project distinguishes between five high-level principles of democracy: electoral, liberal, participatory, deliberative, and egalitarian, and collects data to measure these principles.

 We are a team of over 50 social scientists on six continents.
-We work with more than 3,000 country experts and a truly global International Advisory Board.
+We work with more than 3,500 country experts and a truly global International Advisory Board.
 Read more about the work we do here.

 Graph of the Week